 If you’ve ever wondered how to make simple syrup, here is an easy tutorial!
 Simple Syrup keeps cakes moist through the decorating process…and can add flavor, too!

 Simple syrup is a water & sugar combination, cooked together into a syrup.
-It is often used in mixed drinks, but is also delicious used on cakes.
+It is often used in cocktails, or iced beverages such as lemonade or iced coffee.
+But it is also delicious used on layer cakes to add moisture.

-No matter what size batch of syrup you want to make, always use a 1:1 ratio.
-However much water you put into the pot, that is how much sugar you’ll use too.
+The trick is this.
+No matter what size batch of syrup you want to make, always use a 1:1 liquid to sugar ratio.
+However much water you put into the saucepan, that is how much sugar you’ll use too.
 So you can use as little as ½ cup of each….or on up from there!
-Our sprinkle bottle holds nearly 4 cups of syrup, so that is what we generally make.
+I generally use 2 cups of water and 2 cups of sugar.

 Yes!
-We don’t usually flavor our syrup so we can use it for any type of cake.
+We don’t usually flavor our syrup so we can use it for any type of cake or as an all purpose glaze.
 But you can add your favorite extract if you’d like.
 Think mint, vanilla, coffee, butter, almond…you name it, it would work!

 The way we make simple syrup as described in this recipe, it will keep in the refrigerator for about 1 month.
 The general rule is to only make an amount that you will use in a reasonable amount of time, such as within a month.
 That will keep you from having to constantly make it, but also keep it as fresh as possible.